ROCm/rocm-examples/README.md

 A collection of examples to enable new users to start using ROCm.
 Advanced users may learn about new functionality through our advanced examples.

 ## Repository Contents
-- [AI](https://github.com/rocm-examples/tree/develop/AI/MIGraphX/Quantization) Showcases the functionality for executing quantized models using MIGraphX.
+- [AI](https://github.com/rocm-examples/tree/develop/AI/MIGraphX/Quantization) Showcases the functionality for executing quantized models using Torch-MIGraphX.
 - [Applications](https://github.com/amd/rocm-examples/tree/develop/Applications/) groups a number of examples ... .
     - [bitonic_sort](https://github.com/amd/rocm-examples/tree/develop/Applications/bitonic_sort/): Showcases how to order an array of $n$ elements using a GPU implementation of the bitonic sort.
     - [convolution](https://github.com/amd/rocm-examples/tree/develop/Applications/convolution/): A simple GPU implementation for the calculation of discrete convolutions.